Quantifiable simulation of quantum computation beyond stochastic ensemble computation: Hypothesis and Readout Inequality

-The test of {\bf H} using the readout inequality in Eq.~(\ref{eq:ineq}) is suggestive of those that have been discussed in physical models of local-realism and/or macro-realism \cite{Kofler08,Kofler13}.
-Thus, adopting the view of these hypothetical physical models (if one may particularly wish), an SEnM implicitly assumes ``reality,'' i.e., the identity of the state collections $\mathbf{s}_0, \ldots, \mathbf{s}_L$.
-This can be interpreted in terms of the existence of the probability distribution $P(\mathbf{s}_0, \ldots, \mathbf{s}_L)$ defined in Eq.~(\ref{eq:jpdsc}) for $L$ steps of SEnM computation (see Ref. \cite{Fine82}).
-It also has ``non-invasive measurability'' (or temporal locality), which means that reading the symbol $m_l$ at the $l$-th step does not have any effect on the state collection ${\mathbf s}_l$ itself and on the readouts at the subsequent steps.
-In such a framework, we can predict that a violation of the readout inequality is generally forbidden for any computation in which the above two assumptions are implied.
-Of course, it is possible to violate the inequality forcibly by imitating the nonclassical correlations if a certain amount of bit information can be communicated between locally or temporally separated testing points (see Ref. \cite{Toner03} for the local-realistic version and Ref. \cite{Brierley15} for the macrorealistic version).
-Nevertheless, we clarify that the violation of the readout inequality in Eq.~(\ref{eq:ineq}) can never be observed by an SEnM because there is no communication of the readout symbols (and any related information) in our test.
-Recall the fact that the readouts (or measurements) are not carried out in the middle of computation (in both the QC and SEnM computations), and only the information of $\mathbf{s}_j$ can be communicated to the ($j' > j$)-th step.
-Consequently, the readout inequality imposes the critical condition: if the hypothesis {\bf H} holds, the readout inequality is also obeyed by QC with the SEnM imitating it.
+The test of {\bf H} using the readout inequality in Eq.~(\ref{eq:ineq}) is suggestive of those that have been discussed in physical models of macro-realism and/or local-realism.
+In a realistic theory, the measurement results are regarded as {\em a-priori} properties independent of observation and they are carried by a ``hidden'' variable, which is often called reality.
+In addition to this, the macro-realism model assumes that any measurements performed at an instant of time has no influence on the subsequent dynamics, which is called non-invasive measurability.
+Similarly, the local-realism model assumes that the results obtained at a place are independent of any measurements performed at space-like separated place, which is called locality.
+These constraints can be tested by Leggett-Garg inequality and Bell inequality, respectively; namely, the inequalities should be satisfied with the aforementioned constraints.
+Quantum theory does not agree with both models violating the inequalities (for more details, see Refs.~\cite{Kofler08,Kofler13}).
+Adopting the view of these physical models (if one may particularly wish), an SEnM implicitly assumes the reality, i.e., the identity of the stochastic computation with $\{\mathbf{s}_0, \ldots, \mathbf{s}_L\}$.
+This condition is equivalent to the existence of the probability distribution $P(\mathbf{s}_0, \ldots, \mathbf{s}_L)$ defined in Eq.~(\ref{eq:jpdsc})~\cite{Fine82}.
+It also has the non-invasive measurability, namely that reading the symbol $m_l$ at the $l$-th step does not have any effect on the state collection ${\mathbf s}_l$ itself and on the readouts at the subsequent steps.
+Thus, in such a framework, we can predict that a violation of the readout inequality is forbidden for any computation in which the above two assumptions are implied.